Latin Lovers...

 The majority of our time is going to be spent at campamento bellevue. here are all the campers at the firepit/amphitheatre. i have yet to enjoy an ecuadorian camp session. jeb had lots of stories to tell about his time there last year. he kept on commenting on how different it is from american church camps. i am excited to be there for it this year. because of the language barrier, we know a little spanish, but not enough to teach any classes or anything, our main responsibilities at camp are just to participate in the activities, to help clean the bathrooms and set up for classes, etc, and cook in the kitchen. it is a week of service and behind the scenes helping.

-Once camp is over, we usually take a few hours to go to the otovalo market.
-The picture above is the market and it really doesn't represent the hustle and bustle that takes place there.
-It is like a HUGE saturday market with lots of beautiful hand-made sweaters, jewelry, dolls, tapestries, paintings, etc. There are so many beautiful things to see and it is a great tourist trap.
-I am a sucker for all the purses.
-Last time I went I came home with like 4 or 5 new purses. the other things about the market is that you have to be ready to barter.
 The people in cayambe (where the camp is) dress like the above pictures.
 It is a more rural village area, so they dress with these hats and all the ladies where a blouse with a shawl or jacket over it and a long skirt.
 And they are very short because of the altitude. most of the men and women are probably less than 5 ft tall. someone told me once that it is because of the reduced amounts of oxygen in high elevation that makes these people shorter and broader. look at that beautiful baby above. they are just as cute as that picture. that's one thing i will miss this year is that we won't be having a vbs like we did in the past with all the little tykes, instead we're sticking with the teens at camp. but they are so adoreable. a lot of times the older sisters would bring their baby brother/sister with them tied onto their back with a sheet. they are so cute!